Back pain - Lower back pain

-Back pain or Lumbago is a very widespread complaint, which requires a Back pain doctor urgently.
-Approximately 80% of all Indians will have low back pain at least once in their lives.
-Though back pain can affect people of any age, it is significantly more common among adults after the age of 35 years.
+Backache is a very widespread complaint, which requires a Back pain doctor urgently.
+Approximately 80% of all Indians will have lower back pain at least once in their lives.
+Though severe back pain can affect people of any age, it is significantly more common among adults after the age of 35 years.

-Backache ie Pain in the lower back may be linked to the back bone (spine), discs between the bones (vertebrae) of the spine, ligaments around the spine and discs, spinal cord and nerves, lower back muscles, pelvic internal organs, and the skin around the lumbar area.
+Back problems or backbone pain ie pain in lower back or lower back pain left side or lower back pain right side may be linked to the back bone (spine), discs degeneration in the spine, lumbar pain, ligaments around the spine and discs, spinal cord and nerves, pinched nerves, lower back muscles, pelvic internal organs, and the skin around the lumbar spine.

 The most common reasons of back pain are